xbeat/Machine-Learning/README.md

 Support Vector Machines (SVM) are powerful supervised machine learning algorithms used for classification and regression tasks.
 They work by finding the optimal hyperplane that maximally separates classes in high-dimensional feature spaces.
 SVMs are particularly effective for handling non-linear problems and high-dimensional data.

+## Boost Pandas Performance with np.where()

+Understanding apply() vs where() Performance

+The fundamental difference between apply() and where() lies in their execution models.
+While apply() processes data row by row using Python's interpreter, where() leverages NumPy's optimized C-level operations for vectorized computation, resulting in significant performance improvements.

 ## Simplifying Python Code with Attribute Functions

 Introduction to Python's Attribute Functions